devnazim/zonv/README.md

-# Zonfig
+# Zonv

-Zonfig is a package that enables you to validate your application configuration using Zod schemas.
+Zonv is a package that enables you to validate your application configuration using Zod schemas.
 It supports multiple configuration sources, including files and environment variables, with environment variables taking precedence.
-Zonfig ensures type safety, making your configuration robust and reliable.
+Zonv ensures type safety, making your configuration robust and reliable.

 ## Features